 - Setup: Put the device into setup mode.
 Identical to pressing the Setup button.
 If the device is asleep, it will wake and enter Setup Mode. - Wake: Wake the device up and perform a measurement cycle.
 There is no action if device is already awake. - Trigger: Wake the device if asleep.
 Trigger TP0 before first measurement cycle.
-TP0 should be handled in a script. - All: All actions above.
-Wake device if asleep.
-Enter setup mode.
-Trigger TP0 before first measurement cycle.
+TP0 should be handled in a script.

-5.5 Temperature sensor
+6.5 Temperature sensor